 - Do not make deals for cash.
 Cash purchases of vehicles, houses, land, business premises, machinery, bulk or very high end computer systems, or franchises are the biggest business scams on expats.

 - Caveat Emptor (buyer beware).
-It is essential that you undertake due diligence on any large purchase or deal.
+It is essential that you undertake due diligence regarding the quality of any large purchase or deal.
 Take advice from professionals, but make your own decision.

 - Pay for purchases using a means that creates a paper trail such as check drawn on a Philippines Bank or even better an international bankers draft, if you are out of the country.
 These generally require the recipient to have a bank account into which the check is placed.
 Bank managers checks are another avenue that you can explore.